benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.3 =
+* new: Player position can now be set to "left" (default) or "center".
+* YouTube bugfix: playlist player should now [also work on iphone/ipad](http://apiblog.youtube.com/2012/03/new-player-options-for-lists-of-videos.html)
+* YouTube TOS change: official [minimal embed size is now 200X200](http://apiblog.youtube.com/2012/03/minimum-embeds-200px-x-200px.html), created new widget size for that and marked others as deprecated
+* bugfix: recent version of [AddThis caused problems with getElementsByClassName](http://support.addthis.com/customer/portal/questions/216309-getelementsbyclassname-error-appearing), which impacted WP YouTube Lyte as reported by [nocotytato](http://nocotytato.org.pl/).
+* bugfix for mixed HTTP/HTTPS resources while in HTTPS admin (as reported for [WP DoNotTrack](http://wordpress.org/extend/plugins/wp-donottrack/) by Paul Martinus)
+* tested and confirmed to work with WordPress 3.4 (beta 2).

 = 1.1.2 =
 * bugfix: during development of 1.1.0 the javascript to lazy load the lyte player got lost somehow, readded (now in lyte(-min).js)